yuchiaol/polar_climate_change_2021_2022/_build/html/_sources/docs/index.md

 This course aims to introduce the Arctic climate change and its interaction with regional and global climate.
-We will overview the fast-changing polar cryosphere in the past decades, and discuss the two-way interactions of the changing Arctic climate and lower-latitude atmospheric and oceanic circulations at various spatiotemporal scales, along with cause-and-effect and signal-to-noise issues addressed.
+We will overview the fast-changing polar cryosphere in the past decades, and discuss the two-way interactions of the changing Arctic climate and lower-latitude (midlatitudes and tropics) atmospheric and oceanic circulations at various spatiotemporal scales, along with cause-and-effect and signal-to-noise issues addressed.

 We will use an idealized modelling approach